 - Communication is sent to your Geneseo email address.
 Be sure to check it regularly.

-- Housing assignment notifications will be sent out on August 1 for applications submitted prior to that date.
+- Housing assignment notifications will be sent out in early August for all applications we've received ahead of time.

 1. View the options